andynhuttran/java-concurrent/semaphore-example/src/com/README.md

     when **semaphore.release()** is called, "permit num" is inscreased.

-    Other threads have to wait, the "permit num" equal rezo.
+    Other threads have to wait if the "permit num" equal rezo.

     "permit num" is given when a semaphore is created.